-- We will arrive on time to school every day. - We will provide an extended school day and a mandatory summer program for all students. - We will provide a high-quality education and do whatever it takes to get our scholars to succeed. - We will support and respect every scholar and family. - We will communicate regularly with parents about their child's progress and make our staff available to our scholars and families. - Our teachers will assign productive, worthwhile homework to reinforce the skills and concepts learned in class. - We will always protect the safety of all scholars. - We will uphold the Promise Academy Behavior and Discipline Code and use restorative practices. - As mandated reporters, we will contact the New York City Administration of Children's Services (ACS) in cases of chronic attendance issues to avoid instances of educational neglect. - We will have regular parent/guardian teacher conferences.
+- We will arrive on time for school every day. - We will provide an extended school day and a mandatory summer program for all scholars. - We will provide a high-quality education and do whatever it takes to get our scholars to succeed. - We will embrace HCZ's values, supporting and respecting every scholar and family. - We will communicate regularly with parents about their child's progress and make our staff available to our scholars and families. - Our teachers will assign productive, worthwhile homework to reinforce the skills and concepts learned in class. - We will always protect the safety of all scholars. - We will uphold the HCZ Promise Academy Behavior and Discipline Code and use intervention and prevention methods to promote harmony. - As mandated reporters, we will contact the New York City Administration of Children's Services (ACS) when chronic attendance issues occur to avoid instances of educational neglect. - We will have regular parent/guardian-teacher conferences.